Kristen Stewart Goes Topless For Her New Film Personal Shopper

 Kristen shocked fans when she showed off her latest peroxide blonde buzz cut hairstyle.
 She looked more confident than usual as she showed off her new look while on the red carpet of the Personal Shopper.

-The young actress revealed during an interview with Savannah Guthrie and Willie Geist of the Today show that the reason for her new look was because it was practical.
+The young actress revealed during an interview with Savannah Guthrie and Willie Geist of the Today Show that the reason for her new look was because it was practical.
 She said that it would be easier to manage, as she would begin filming a new movie, Underwater that would be directed by William Eubank.

 Her character would be a mechanical engineer that works on an oilrig on the ocean floor.
 She didn’t have to cut her hair but when the director had suggested the look she was excited about doing so.
 She said that she had wanted to shave her head for a very long time adding that it felt amazing and that